 Even with perfect optimization that places your company page in all the right search results, you still need to proactively probe through LinkedIn and find your audience.
 Here are a few ways to find the right folks to connect with:

 While it is up to you or your superior whether or not to require team members to join LinkedIn, you should at least make sure that those who do maintain LinkedIn profiles have listed your company in their work experience, and have followed your company page.
 Be sure to connect with all of your co-workers, as well.
+Once you get to the point were you are starting to post content your employees will serve as a free and organic way to spread your company page to their networks.

 While you’re at it, start mining your customer and contacts lists, and start making connections if you have not already done so.
 When you connect, include a note mentioning your company page and providing a link.
 The message should be simple – something like:

+Hi xxx!
 It’s been a pleasure working with you.
 Let’s connect here, as well!
 To make sure you stay up-to-date on what we at [insert company name here] are up to, we’d love if you followed our company page: [link] Thank you!

 Ask your team members to include a similar message when making connections on your LinkedIn Page.
+This will help to get the ball rolling and start to gather a following on your page.

 Spread the Word!